austinjhunt/greenville-sc-tax-sales/README.md

 ## Architecture

-The front end of this app is built with [React](https://reactjs.org/), [Tailwind CSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/) (DaisyUI is honestly just used for Social icons in the footer).
+The front end of this app is built with [React](https://reactjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 The backend is a [Flask API](https://flask.palletsprojects.com/en/2.1.x/) that uses [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse the existing Tax Sales list for Greenville, SC and convert it into a JSON response for the React app to consume and re-present with new features.

 ## Resources